Today, I want to address the subject of power imbalances within an Empath and the need to control what we feel.

 As Empaths, many of our emotional sensations are amplified.
 We react to criticism much more than most and, when out of balance, we become incredibly oversensitive to everyday life situations.

-When out of balance or out of control, as an Empath, many of our emotional sensations are amplified.
-We become oversensitive to everyday life situations and get hurt easily.
-We may suffer more with depression and are open to attract depressive moods from others (like attracts like).
+Because of this, we may suffer with depression and are more open to attract depressive moods from others (like attracts like).

 As Empaths, we get down when it seems like we have no control of the way we feel.
 Which is understandable.
-Getting bombarded with the emotional energy of others (on top of our own emotions) is no fun and it can certainly influence the way we operate as humans and Empaths.
+Getting bombarded with the emotional energy of others (on top of our own emotions) is no fun, and it can certainly influence the way we operate.

-But other people’s energy is not the only thing that can lead to emotional instability and a sense of ‘no life-control’.
+But other people’s energy is not the only thing that can lead to emotional instability and a sense of power imbalance.

-If you have ever suffered any type of erratic emotions or depression and look back to the time prior, you may well find they were triggered by a situation where you were not in control:
+If you have ever suffered any type of erratic emotions or depression and look back to the time prior, you may well find they were triggered by a situation where there was a lack of control: